podsni/chatbotx/QUICK_START.md

 That's it!
 You now know how to:
 - ✅ Enable and use RAG
+- ✅ Manual search with 🔍 button
+- ✅ Quick Search for popular queries
 - ✅ Upload documents for Q&A
 - ✅ Configure search engines
 - ✅ Control RAG per session
+- ✅ Use AI-assisted search requests
 - ✅ Get the best results

 **Happy chatting with enhanced AI!** 🚀